 It is a Policy Objective to support County, Regional, National and International initiatives and pilot schemes to encourage the development and use of renewable energy sources, including the SEAI Sustainable Energy Community initiatives, as a means of transitioning to a low carbon climate resilient County in line with national renewable energy targets.

-DLR supports the increase in use of renewable energy resources, namely solar photovoltaic, geothermal, heat pumps, district heating, solar thermal, hydro, tidal power, offshore and small scale onshore wind.
+DLR supports the increase in use of renewable energy and low carbon resources, namely solar photovoltaic, geothermal, heat pumps, district heating, solar thermal, hydro, tidal power, offshore wind, small-scale onshore wind and biomass.
 These sources offer alternatives to fossil fuels, which help reduce carbon emissions and reliance on imported fossil fuels.
 They can also support local economic development and employment.